TL;DR: To upgrade an application, download the latest Okctl, run

-The next step is to use your favourite git diff tool to bring back what is specific for your application, while also keeping updated values from okctl.
+The next step is to use your favorite git diff tool to bring back what's specific for your application, while also keeping updated values from Okctl.

 In the example screenshot below, we're using Intellij to do the diff.
-The newest version of okctl has
+The newest version of Okctl has changed

 5. So, we apply those two changes.
-Additionaly,
+Additionally, since

 okctl apply application wrote this file from scratch, it didn't keep the environment variable

-When you have reapplied all files, all that's left to do is commiting and pushing the changes.
+When you have reapplied all files, all that's left to do is to commit and push the changes:

 git add . git commit -m "Upgrade my-app to okctl 0.0.60"git push